logo dark peach

 Hours: Usually closed on Mondays and Tuesday-Friday is open from 10am to 3pm.
 Weekends are usually 10am to 4pm.
 However, since Amalienborg is a working palace there are frequent (and last-minute) closures.
 Check online for the most current hours before you go.

-Cost: Adult tickets are 120 DKK, students are 78 DKK, and those 17 and younger are free.
+Cost: The cost varies greatly depending on the time of year with winter being the cheapest.
 I'd suggest purchasing your ticket online in advance.
 Note that an advanced ticket unfortunately does not guarantee that the upper level will be open.

 Changing of the Royal Guard